raspberrypilearning/save-the-shark/en/step_4.md

 ## Monitor the shark's health

-In this step, you will use a `variable`{:class="block3variables"} to include health points.
+Use a `variable`{:class="block3variables"} to include health points.
 The health of the shark will reduce if it accidentally eats plastic waste.

 --- task ---